Set Up API OAuth2 Authentication in Katalon Studio

 • Select Bearer Token from the type dropdown.

-• Enter the access token you obtained earlier in the token field.
-Ensure this token is securely stored and not hardcoded in your test scripts for security reasons.
+• Enter the access token you obtained from Salesforce CLI in the token field.

-• After setting up the authorization, you can configure the rest of your API request, including headers, body content (if applicable), and query parameters.
+• After setting up the authorization, configure the rest of your API request, including headers, body content (if applicable), and query parameters.

-• If your testing session extends beyond the lifespan of a single access token, implement a mechanism in Katalon (e.g., through Test Listeners or custom keywords) to refresh the token as needed automatically.
+• If your testing session lasts longer than the token’s expiration time, you can implement a mechanism in Katalon (e.g., using Test Listeners or custom keywords) to refresh the token automatically.

-• Keep your Salesforce API limits in mind to avoid exceeding them during testing.
-By following these steps, you can set up Salesforce API authentication in Katalon Studio, enabling you to perform comprehensive API testing on your Salesforce applications.
+• Keep Salesforce API limits in mind to avoid exceeding them during testing.

 package environment